Chinese Graduate Profiles

 Assistant Relationship Manager, ANZ (Melbourne)Advice for current students:

-“Set yourself a direction in a desired industry and spend some time in finding what you are really good at.
-Then go into that industry and refine your skills, make it as your signature.
-This will carry your career in a long long way and truly make you stand out.”Tianyi Gao
+“Set yourself a direction in a desired industry and spend some time finding what you are really good at.
+Then, go into that industry, refine your skills, and make it your signature.
+This will carry your career a long way and truly make you stand out.”Tianyi Gao

 Academic Program: